SIX SONGS (LIEDER), OP. 97

 0:00 [m.
 1]--Piano

 introduction.
-The rapid figures (triplets with
+The rapid figures (triplets with their last

-left hand and the top line of the right hand punctuate the rhythm with
+hand and the top line of the right hand punctuate the rhythm with

 slower chords.
 The boisterous introduction culminates in a